DoD-Platform-One/bigbang/README.md

     file: '/templates/package-tests.yml'
 # Optional
 variables:
-  RELEASE_NAME: "Pick a name for the package to release as"
+  RELEASE_NAME: "Pick a name for the package to release as, default is the repo name"
+  PACKAGE_NAMESPACE: "Install package to a specific namespace, default is the repo name"
+  PACKAGE_HELM_NAME: "Install via Helm with specific name, default is the repo name"

 # Example:
   # RELEASE_NAME: "Elasticsearch & Kibana"
+  # PACKAGE_NAMESPACE: "logging"
+  # PACKAGE_HELM_NAME: "logging-ek"
 ```

 If the package has any dependencies that must be installed first (i.e. an operator) you will need to create a file